Man Utd 0-3 Liverpool: Erik ten Hag will be given until Christmas to turn his team's form around, says Gary Neville

 "He had a one-on-one with Konate and you might not be having a great day, you might not be having a great time - but you've still got to go for it and take the one-on-one on," said Neville.

 "And he just turned back.
-That just tells you where his head at.
+That just tells you where his head's at.

 "I'd like to think [he can get back to his best].
 It's been going on for 14 months.
 He scored 30 goals the season before last.
 I'd like to think he can get his confidence back.
 It's looking like a struggle for him.
 The game doesn't look enjoyable right now.
 And that's sad.